 To prepare, do not wash them until you are ready to use.
 Just rinse in a bowl of cold water, swish around to remove any surface dirt.
 Gently fish them out of the water and pat dry using an absorbent towel.
 This method will also help revive them back to normal room temperature, increases their flavor and enrich taste.

 Photo courtesy: faul

 Blackberries make a delicious addition to fruit/vegetable salads.
-They can be added in ice creams.
+They can be added to ice-creams.

 Pureed, and sieved, added in juice, jams, jellies, syrup, and sorbet preparations.

-They add special flavor to muffins, bread, pie, pastry, crumbles, tarts, and puddings.
+They add a special flavor to muffins, bread, pie, pastry, crumbles, tarts, and puddings.

 Allergy to blackberries is uncommon and rare.
-There are only few reported cases, particularly in some sensitized individuals.
-The reaction may thought to be due to the presence of salicylic acid in the berries which, may cause symptoms like swelling and redness of mouth, lips and tongue, eczema, hives, skin rash, headache, runny nose, itchy eyes, wheezing, gastrointestinal disturbances, depression, hyperactivity and insomnia.
-Individuals who suspect allergy to these fruits may want to avoid them.
+There are only a few reported cases, particularly in some sensitized individuals.
+The reaction may be thought to be due to the presence of salicylic acid in the berries which, may cause symptoms like swelling and redness of mouth, lips, and tongue, eczema, hives, skin rash, headache, runny nose, itchy eyes, wheezing, gastrointestinal disturbances, depression, hyperactivity, and insomnia.
+Individuals who suspect an allergy to these fruits may want to avoid them.
 (Medical disclaimer).

-1. Growing blackberries-Department of fruit science, Missouri state university(Link opens in new window).
+Growing blackberries-Department of fruit science, Missouri state university(pdf-Link opens in new window).

 Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk (Link opens in new window).